Our Verdict

 Sewing

-What really struck our reviewers about the Juki HZL-F300 was how well it went through multiple layers of denim in our denim tests (12 ounces of fabric folded to be eight layers thick).
-In fact, we were so impressed with the machine's power and ease of use with denim that we awarded a perfect score for that particular test.
-You might not be patching denim, but you may need a strap fixed on a backpack or duffel bag, or a leather bag needs a repair, and this machine will be perfect for that.
+What really struck our reviewers about the Juki HZL-F300 was how well it went through multiple layers of denim.
+Our denim test consists of sewing through eight layers of 12 oz fabric, and we were so impressed with the machine's ability to power through the denim that we awarded a perfect score for that test.
+Even if you aren't patching denim, this test is indicative of the machine's ability to work through other tough materials.
+You may need to fix a strap on a backpack or duffel bag, or repair a leather bag; this machine will be perfect.

-But not everyone will be sewing through thick, heavy fabrics, though.
+Not everyone will be sewing through thick, heavy fabrics, though.
 More typical is sewing using a basic straight stitch, basting stitch, and zigzags.
-Most people will only be using those stitches for the vast majority of their sewing, and — we're pleased to say — the Juki HZL-F300 rated very highly with those stitches too.
+Most people will only be using those stitches for the vast majority of their sewing, and we're pleased to say the Juki HZL-F300 rated very highly in this area.

-The only stitch where the Juki scored just so-so was scallop stitches; getting the tension right on some fabrics was notably difficult.
-Granted, not many people will use a scallop stitch, but we included it in testing all the machines to push them in a lot of different directions and offer you a full picture of their performance.
+The only stitch where the Juki scored just so-so was scallop stitches; getting the tension right on some of the more delicate fabrics we used was difficult.
+If you don't use a scallop stitch often, then this may not bother you, but it is one part of the complete picture of how this machine functions.

 Zippers can be a major make-or-break feature of a sewing machine.
-Almost everyone who sews knows at least one person who goes to great lengths to avoid using a zipper — either because it intimidates them or because their machine makes it more of a pain than is warranted.
-You'll be glad to know that the Juki HZL-F300 scored very high in our zipper tests.
+Almost everyone who sews knows at least one person who goes to great lengths to avoid incorporating a zipper in their projects — maybe this is you.
+Oftentimes it is either too intimidating to figure out how to properly place a sew, or the machine itself makes it more of a pain than is warranted.
+If this is you, you'll be glad to know that the Juki HZL-F300 did not have this problem.
+In fact, it scored very well in our zipper test.

 Not everything the Juki HZL-F300 does is perfect.
 Our testers had trouble with some stitches, finding that the tension was off on some finer materials.
 This is something you will need to spend some time and play with if you sew quite a bit with silks and chiffons, but for most people, it's not going to be a problem.